lyteword/chspurgeon-tod/volume-4/psalm-82.md

 (c) Unrestrained perverseness: *They walk on,* etc.

-2\.The consequences to others: *All the foundations,* etc.
+2\.
+The consequences to others: *All the foundations,* etc.

 (a) Of personal security.